 Heavy axle load amplifies stress on the geosynthetic material leading to deformation, causing low drainage efficiency and amassing of water within the soil layers.

 The modern geotechnical design practices require that structures founded on soil should perform satisfactorily under various kinds of loads.
 These loads are of dynamic and static nature and in cases where the axle load exceeds the tensile strength of the material, it results in failure, leading to structural instability, soil displacement, thereby, catastrophic failure of the entire structure.
 The geosynthetic reinforcements reduce the settlements and increase the load-bearing capacity of the subgrade soils.
-Geosynthetics like geogrids and geotextiles function to distribute axle loads across a wider area.
-When axle loads are applied, these materials deploy the lateral resistance of the soil, enhancing the overall shear strength.

 Geosynthetics prevent different soil layers from intermixing, which is crucial in road and rail construction where the integrity of layers is paramount.
-In stabilisation, geogrids are frequently employed to increase the bearing capacity of the trackbed over weak soils, effectively accommodating the stresses from heavy machinery.
-They enhance load-carrying capacity and minimise rutting by acting as a separation barrier, preventing the fill material from puncturing the subgrade.
+In stabilization, geogrids are frequently employed to increase the bearing capacity of the trackbed over weak soils, effectively accommodating the stresses from heavy machinery.
+They enhance load-carrying capacity and minimize rutting by acting as a separation barrier, preventing the fill material from puncturing the subgrade.

-Geosynthetics is designed to protect the earth surface from erosion, promote vegetation growth and maintain soil stability.This is especially important where heavy equipment operates near water or embankments, as it helps to maintain integrity of the land and prevent further erosion.
+Geosynthetics are used to protect the ground from erosion, support vegetation growth, and keep the soil in place.
+This becomes important in areas where heavy machinery operates near water bodies or embankments, helping to hold the land together and limit erosion.

 Geosynthetics are also critical in rail infrastructure, particularly for enhancing the performance of trackbeds over soft ground.
 They improve drainage, mitigate lateral migration of ballast, and stabilise the transition zones from rigid to flexible foundations and help maintain track stability and performance under heavy loads.